Skip to Main Content

 For many students, there will be an element of choice in the papers that you study at Cambridge.
 This may be in your first term or later in your course.
 Either way, this is the exciting part of studying at university as opposed to school or college: following your interests to develop expertise in a particular area.
 If you don't get the chance to specialise straight away, think about what really excites you in your subject area so that you can be strategic with your choices when the time comes.

 You may be able choose an essay question or have the chance to formulate questions yourself.
-You will certainly have to make choices about what to revise and which questions to answer in exams.
+Revision for exams is generally self-directed and you might be able to choose which questions to answer in exams.

 With thanks to: